 Advantages of RIC Hearing Aids

-RIC hearing aids are extremely popular – even moreso than tiny hearing aids that fit inside the ear canal.
+RIC hearing aids are extremely popular – even more so than tiny hearing aids that fit inside the ear canal.
 This is largely due to their physical comfort and cosmetic appeal.
 When you are fit for an RIC hearing aid, your hearing care professional will be able to choose from a selection of tips to find the size that fits your ear best.
-Because it doesn't close up the ear, the open fit tube avoids the “stopped up” feeling of in-the-ear aids, while minimizing the sounds of your own voice and chewing by allowing these sounds to escape the ear canal.
-And with tiny casings that are often totally obscured behind the outer ear and nearly invisible tubing, you may be surprised at how unnoticeable open fit hearing aids are.
+Other advantages include:

 Are RIC Hearing Aids Right for You?

 More than half of hearing care patients are good candidates for RIC hearing aids.
-If your loss is in the mild to moderately severe range and you have the dexterity to manipulate small objects, these hearing aids may be a good option for you.
-Schedule a free hearing consultation to learn more: 1-888-426-6632.
+If your loss is in the mild to moderately severe range and you have the ability to manipulate small objects, these hearing aids may be a good option for you.

 If you’d like some help deciding, click the button on the right to book an appointment online or in person at your nearest Connect Hearing location.
 Be sure to ask about our free two-week trial for new customers!